MARKET SNAPSHOT: Dow On Track For Ninth Straight Daily Gain After Mostly Strong Jobs Report

 Continue Reading Below

-U.S. stocks were mostly hugging the flatline Friday, trying to hand the Dow its ninth straight daily gain, as a largely bullish read on the labor market wasn't enough to solidly push shares higher.
+U.S. stocks traded slightly higher on Friday, on the back of a largely bullish read on the labor market, with the Dow set to eke out its eighth all-time high in a row.

-The Dow Jones Industrial Average most recently was up 31 points, or 0.1%, to 22,053, briefly hitting an intraday record of 22,089.05 in early trading.
-The blue-chip average is in position to set its eighth straight record close and advance for a ninth consecutive session, its longest such streak since February.
+The Dow Jones Industrial Average most recently was up 28 points, or 0.1%, to 22,054, briefly hitting an intraday record of 22,089.05 in early trading.
+The blue-chip average is in position to set its ninth straight advance, its longest such streak since February.
 The Dow has notched 33 record closes in 2017.

 See: Howard Gold's 3 reasons a stock-market correction is coming (http://www.marketwatch.com/story/3-reasons-a-stock-market-correction-is-coming-in-late-summer-or-early-fall-2017-08-03)

-The S&P 500 rose about 2 points, or 0.1%, to 2,475, while the Nasdaq Composite Index was up less than 1 point to 6,342.
-All three indexes dipped into slightly negative territory within the first hour of trading.
+The S&P 500 rose about 4 points, or 0.2%, to 2,475, while the Nasdaq Composite Index was up 9 points, or 0.1%, at 6,348.
+All three indexes turned slightly negative territory within the first hour of trading before rebounding.

 The U.S. created 209,000 new jobs in July (http://www.marketwatch.com/story/us-adds-209000-jobs-in-july-unemployment-43-2017-08-04), easily beating Wall Street forecasts for 175,000 jobs to have been added.
 Separately, the unemployment rate moved to 4.3% from 4.4%, retouching a 16-year low.